IHE/IHE-MetadataHandbook/README.md

 8. Record all decisions and actions into your Community Metadata Specification;
 9. Promulgate and deploy your Community Metadata Specification; and
 10. Plan to revise your Community Metadata Specification in the future
-## 3.1 Identify shared business needs
+## 3.1 Identify Shared Business Needs
 Collaborating parties and stakeholders in a Community must agree on the need for a shared definition and implementation of a metadata set.
 Here are the steps to organize this: